 When you enter my sanctuary, you are not entering into a financial transaction.
 If you value what you gain from me, consider the concept of Dāna.

 The offering of Dāna should not be a sacrifice, and it should not burden your budget.
 Rather, it should be a gift that you can joyfully offer, even as you joyfully receive worshipful pleasure.

 Despite all of the above, many people still want to know what it takes to keep the mission going!
 I subsist entirely upon the offerings of those who come to me.
 This includes an ongoing process of training and study to ensure that I am always bringing the best possible experience and wisdom to all seekers, as well as time to prepare myself and the sanctuary for you.
-In the new online scheduling system, I offer guidance around suggested donations—but please keep the "first perfection" in mind: this teaching and this healing is a gift, denied to none because of ability to pay.
+Please consider the following suggestions a center-point for choosing your own donation:

 Bearing in mind that not all who come to me can afford those kinds of gifts, I repeat: if (and only if) you find value in my service, I will accept whatever gift you can joyfully offer.

 Some also prefer to make a one-time donation for a series of sessions, which is also completely welcome.